shane0/shane0.github.io/docs/theravada.md

 The Sigalovada Sutta is a Buddhist scripture that provides advice on how to live an ethical and harmonious life, and foster good relationships with family, friends, and community.

-It provides a code of conduct for laypeople, outlining the duties and responsibilities of householders towards their parents, spouse, children, friends, employees, and society as a whole.
+It provides a code of conduct for laypeople, outlining the duties and responsibilities of householders towards their parents, spouse, children, friends, a person's, and society as a whole.

 The sutta emphasizes the importance of generosity, honesty, wisdom, and virtuous behavior, and provides guidance on how to cultivate these qualities and live a fulfilling life.